haileyChen35/ITCS4145mergeSort/README.md

-## how to run it
+## create an executable file named program

 make

-./program size

 ## how to clean